mofasseldotcom/useful-linux-commands/README.md

 	pactl load-module module-loopback

-### Way to generate SSH Key fo securing SSH Connection with cpanel
+### Way to generate SSH Key to make passwordless secure SSH Connection with cpanel

 	ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

 	* Above command will ask you to set your passpress